google/zetasql/docs/data-types.md

 </td>
 <td>This is an <strong>invalid</strong> type declaration which is included here
 just in case you came looking for how to create a multi-level array.
-Arrays cannot contain arrays directly.
+Arrays can't contain arrays directly.
 Instead see the next example.</td>
 </tr>
 <tr>
 <td style="white-space:nowrap">